5 recommended OTC drugs

 If any of these signs appear, consult a doctor — OTC treatment is not enough:

-• Extensive facial edema
+• Extensive facial swelling

 • Fever

-• Trismus (can't open mouth)
+• Trismus (you cannot open your mouth)

 • Severe pain resistant to analgesics